-Plastic pallets are stronger and more durable than wooden pallets.
-But they are made from non-renewable resources and should always be reused, repaired and then recycled to conserve natural resources and reduce plastic production.
+Plastic pallets are used to make transport goods such as food and other types of stock.
+They are made from non-renewable resources and should always be reused, repaired and then recycled.

 More and more industries are introducing plastic pallets as an alternative to the traditional wooden pallet.
 Plastic pallets are stronger, more durable and thus more cost effective.
 The average plastic pallet's life ranges from 50 to 500 trips (depending on its type) versus 10 to 50 trips for a wooden pallet.
 However plastic polymers are made from oil, coal and gas, which are non–renewable resources.
 Therefore if a pallet cannot be repaired or reused it should be recycled to conserve these important resources, reduce the amount of primary extraction and plastic production.
 Recycling also enables the production of new plastic products such as pallets and by choosing to buy recycled products the loop is closed.

 It is advisable to select a supplier that operates a return system for pallets, where they will be collected, cleaned or repaired and then reused.
 Many pallets suppliers will also buy quantities of unwanted plastic pallets in good condition.
 If pallets are in unusable state and cannot be accepted for reuse, plastic recyclers can process these into new products.